How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 Then, stir in the pasta and boil for 6 to 8 minutes or until done, stirring occasionally.

-Rinsing the cooked egg noodles under cold running water to remove any residual starches.
-Starches will make the noodles stick to each other, and we want to minimize sticking.
+We’re rinsing the cooked egg noodles under cold running water to remove any residual starches.
+Starches will cause the noodles to stick to each other, and we want to minimize sticking.

 Drain the pasta in a colander.
 Give it a couple of good shakes to help remove any remaining water.